api-platform/docs/distribution/index.md

 The first time you start the containers, Docker downloads and builds images for you.
 It will take some time, but don't worry, this is done only once.
 Starting servers will then be lightning fast.

-In order to see container's logs you will have to do
+In order to see container's logs you will have to do:

     $ docker-compose logs -f # follow the logs